-Identification of the Department of available to the Rhode Island Admir Bureau of Criminal Identification has , hereby direct and authorize the B Attorney General for the State of Rhode histrative Office of State Courts any crimi on file in reference to me, and I further th fingerprinting, or some other process the Island to make nal record that the consent to the as to my criminal history records from port may be generated on me that may m any criminal justice agency in any or a any state Department of Motor Ver strations. all federal, state, city every kind, nature and description, therefrom, whatsoever against the Office of State Courts, the Bured d all manner of actions, cause of actional arising from any release of criminal restate of Rhode Island, the Rhode Island of Criminal Identification, the Attorn of Soffice, in both law and equity which I may be a softice. ecords and requests sland Administrative ey General, and the Employee Name (Please Prir t) Empl oyee Signature Maiden Name (If Applicable) Date Date of Birth Employer/Company Na me (If applicable) Place of Birth Social Securit y Number State of County of personally appeared , 20, before me, the undersigned □ personally known to me or \square proved to me thr ough satisfactory evidence of identificat presence, and who swore or affirmed the best of his or her knowledge. , to be the person who sign dome that the contents of the docum 3 - · Notary Public: My commission expires: Notary identification number:
+Identification of the Department of available to the Rhode Island Admir Attorney G nistrative O by direct and authorize the Bureau of Criminal Seneral for the State of Rhode Island to make ffice of State Courts any criminal record that the eference to me, and I further consent to the nting, or some other process that may be required as to my criminal history records from m any crim g any state be generated on me that may include information hinal justice agency in any or all federal, state, city e Department of Motor Vehicle/Drivers' License every kind, nature and description, therefrom, whatsoever against the Office of State Courts, the Bured arising from arising from a state of a contract of Crin ner of actions, cause of actions, and demands of om any release of criminal records and requests Rhode Island, the Rhode Island Administrative ninal Identification, the Attorney General, and the both law and equity which I may now have or that Employee Name (Please Print) Employee Signature Maiden Name (If Applicable) Date Date of Birth Employer/Company Name (If applicable) Place of Birth Social Security Number State of County of personally appeared , before me, the undersigned notary public, known to me or □ proved to me thr actory evidence of identification, which was, to be the person who signed above in my presence, and who swore or affirme the best of his or her knowledge. ed to me th at the contents of the document are truthful to The best of his of her knowledge.
+N otary Public: commission expires: • ury identification number: